Ahmad Alaq: Life

 In the early 16th century, Ahmad and Mahmud decided to counter the growing power of the Uzbeks under Muhammad Shaybani.
-The two brothers united the forces and launched a campaign against the Uzbeks, but Muhammad Shaybani proved victorious in battle and took them both prisoner (Babur also was among his uncles' army and participated in this battle in Ferghana Valley, that had turned into disaster, but managed to flee south and hide in mountains with his mother, Kutluk Nigar Khanum, daughter of Yunus Khan, and few followers).
-They were soon released, but Ahmad died shortly afterwards, in 1504.
+The two brothers united their forces and launched a campaign against the Uzbeks, but Muhammad Shaybani proved victorious in battle and took them both prisoner (Babur was also among his uncles' army and participated in this battle in Ferghana Valley, that had turned into a disaster, but managed to flee south and hide in mountains with his mother, Kutluk Nigar Khanum, daughter of Yunus Khan, and a few followers).
+The two brothers were soon released, but Ahmad died shortly afterwards, in 1504.
 He was succeeded in Uyghurstan by his eldest son Mansur Khan.

-Kyrgyz Khanate

-The Kyrgyz Khanate that had developed on the territory of northern Kyrgyzstan was headed by Ahmad Alaq (1484-1504).
-The Kyrgyz tribal elites put Ahmad on the Khan's throne to legitimize their Khanate, so that all neighboring states would recognize him.
-Ahmad Khan staged a brutal massacre of all the tribes that were not obedient to him, such as Arlat and Kaluchi.